If the content of a video you uploaded is identified as not suitable for most advertisers, you'll see a yellow dollar sign, next to the video.

 How monetization status is applied

-Shortly after a video is uploaded, we use machine learning to determine if it meets our advertiser-friendly guidelines.
+We use machine learning to determine if it meets our advertiser-friendly content guidelines during the upload process.
 This also applies to scheduled live streams, where our systems look at the title, description, thumbnail, and tags even before the stream goes live.

 We know our system doesn’t always get it right, so if you see a yellow icon and feel our automated systems made a mistake, you can appeal.
 Such reviews will help our systems get smarter over time.

-If you believe that your video is suitable for all brands, you can appeal.
+If you believe that your video is suitable for all brands, you can appeal the decision by requesting a human review.
 We receive many requests to monetize videos every day and review these submissions as quickly as possible.
-Follow these steps to appeal:

 - Sign in to YouTube Studio.